airspeedswift/ImmutableSwiftSnake/README.md

 ImmutableSwiftSnake
 ===================

-A version of Snake in Swift that prints to the console and tries to avoid mutable variables
+A fairly silly, minimally-featured version of Snake in Swift that prints to the console and tries to avoid mutable variables

 Contains numerous inefficiencies and deficiences.
 Feel free to fix them.  😉